 Professor Chris Walsh is the Academic Director of VU Online.
-As the Academic Director, he is utilising his internationally recognised experience in a dual academic/administrative role to collaborate to achieve VU’s Strategic Plan.
+As the Academic Director, he is utilising his internationally recognised experience in this executive leadership role to collaborate to achieve VU’s Strategic Plan.

 Chris heads a portfolio of quality and assurance, and has accountability for:

 - VU Online’s Continuous Improvement Plan, annual & 5 year reviews